 Former Florida Southern All-American and Major Leaguer Lance Niekro was named head coach of the Moccasins in May of 2012, succeeding Pete Meyer, Florida Southern's current director of athletics.
 Niekro originally joined the Moccasin staff as an assistant coach for the 2011 season and served as an associate head coach during the 2012 season.

 Niekro, who is just the sixth head baseball coach the Moccasins have had since 1958, took over a program that has produced nine NCAA Division II championships, the most by any Division II baseball program.
-He is entering his fifth season at the helm of the Mocs in 2016-17.
+He is entering his sixth season at the helm of the Mocs in 2017-18.

-In his four previous seasons at FSC, he has compiled a 107-87 overall record, winning his 100th career game in the second game of a doubleheader at Rollins College on April 9, 2016 as the Mocs downed the Tars, 9-2.
-The Moccasins finished last year with a 32-17 overall record and a 14-10 mark in the Sunshine State Conference.
+In his five previous seasons at FSC, he has compiled a 142-104 overall record, winning his 100th career game in the second game of a doubleheader at Rollins College on April 9, 2016, as the Mocs downed the Tars, 9-2.
+The Moccasins finished last year with a 35-17 overall record and a 12-12 mark in the Sunshine State Conference.

 A graduate of Lakeland’s George Jenkins High School, Niekro was drafted as a senior by Philadelphia in the 13th round, but chose to attend Florida Southern.
 He was redshirted in 1998 and played the next two seasons for the Moccasins.
 In 1999 he hit .368 with eight home runs, 44 RBI and 21 stolen bases.
 In 2000 he hit a team-best .357 with seven home runs, a team-high 63 RBI and 24 stolen bases.
 He was a first-team All-Sunshine State Conference selection, a first-team All-South Region selection and a third-team All-America pick.